GroveOS/Sapling/readme.md

 # Sapling
 A CouchCMS starter codebase for building maintainable CouchCMS projects.

-To see it in action, visit our <a href="https://github.com/GroveOS/Sapling/docs">Reference Guide</a>.
+To see it in action, visit the <a href="https://github.com/GroveOS/Sapling/tree/root/docs">Docs</a>.

 ## Requirements
 - Familiarity with CouchCMS (couchcms.com)